25 Best Things to Do on Molokai, Hawaiʻi

 19. ʻIliahi (Sandalwood) Pit [4x4 Needed]

-The reason why the information is in my Pēpēʻōpae post is because the Sandalwood Pit is more or less a stop on the way to the Waikolu Lookout, as well as the Pēpēʻōpae Bog Trail mentioned earlier.
+The reason why the information is in my Pēpēʻōpae post is because the Sandalwood Pit is more or less a stop on the way to the Waikolu Lookout, as well as the Pēpēʻōpae Bog Trail mentioned above

 Google Maps Directions: ʻIliahi (Sandalwood) Pit